Frequently Asked Questions

 Each hike description states whether the bus will follow

 either the Maryland or Virginia bus route, not both.
 For details on the pick up locations, please see our departure schedule.
-In some cases the bus may follow another route and therefore have only a single bus pickup (usually at 16th & I Streets, NW, in DC), which will be clearly indicted at the beginning of the hike description.
+In some cases the bus may follow another route and therefore have only a single bus pickup, which will be clearly indicted at the beginning of the hike description.

 Are dogs allowed on hikes?